lagoshny/ngx-validation-messages/README.md

 }
 ```

-For defined component class you will have about a HTML template like this:
+For defined above component class you will have a HTML template like this:

 ````html
   <form [formGroup]="userForm">